Soichit/info495/README.md

 ```

-Combining Steps 2 and 3
+### Combining Steps 2 and 3
-You need to build the form within the AJAX request
+You need to build the form within the AJAX request.
 ```
 var clientToken;
 // ajax request to recieve client token